patriciamcphee/portfolio/blog/2022-02-23-how-much-does-quality-content-matter.md

 tags: [ content design ]
 ---

 The quality of your organization's technical documentation matters now more than ever.
 I have found in my experience that potential customers also evaluate the technical documentation carefully before they buy.
-Whether an IT professional evaluating an enterprise application or a consumer using a product, they're reading your content to learn about the product and how to use it.
+Whether an IT professional evaluating an enterprise application, a developer implementing an API, or a consumer using a product, they're reading your content to learn about the product and how to use it.

 If your prospective customers cannot find high-quality technical or user documentation to support their purchase decisions, you may never have a chance to close the deal.